-- Use strong passwords and change them periodically. - Use email responsibly and cautiously, and double-check we are emailing the correct recipient(s). - Scrutinise the details of the sender of emails we receive and remember that fraudsters can mimic the sender details of people we know. - Exercise caution when clicking on links or opening attachments within emails. - Use the appropriate email signature including our name, job title, business unit name, address and relevant contact numbers. - Forward our emails to a colleague when away or set up an out of office response.
+- Understand the dangers presented by phishing and malware and how they can be introduced to our IT systems. - Use strong passwords and change them periodically, and never disclose them. - Use email responsibly and cautiously, and double-check we are emailing the correct recipient(s). - Scrutinise the emails we receive and remember that fraudsters can mimic the sender details of people we know. - Exercise caution when clicking on links or opening attachments within emails. - Use the appropriate email signature including our name, job title, business unit name, address and relevant contact numbers.

-- Retrieve mail regularly and reply promptly. - Lock our workstations when away from them. - Report loss, theft and damage of IT equipment. - Lead by example, embracing our vision and values. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.
+- Forward our emails to a colleague when away or set up an out of office response. - Retrieve mail regularly and reply promptly. - Lock our workstations and other devices when away from them. - Report loss, theft and damage of IT equipment. - Lead by example, embracing our vision and values. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.

-- Abuse or misuse the systems and equipment provided to us. - Procure or download software, screensavers or other applications without consulting IT. - Send or forward junk emails. - Share passwords with other employees. - Share confidential information outside of the authorised parties. - Use the Group's systems to access, display, store, generate or send to others material which is illegal or may be regarded as offensive.
+- Abuse or misuse the systems and equipment provided to us. - Procure or download software, screensavers or other applications without consulting IT. - Send or forward junk emails. - Share passwords with other employees. - Share confidential information outside of authorised parties. - Use the Group's systems to access, display, store, generate or send to others material which is illegal or may be regarded as offensive.